rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-19-welcome-to-rancher-desktop-2.md

 There are no docs for 2.0 yet.
 There is this blog.
-As the work moves, we will write about how the pieces fit and what becomes newly possible: the daemon and its API, networking, snapshots, the AI story, whatever we're working on that month.
+As the work moves, we will write about how the pieces fit and what becomes newly possible: the daemon and its API, networking, snapshots, the AI story, whatever we just released.
 To find out when the next preview drops, subscribe to the feed.

 Curious, and feeling adventurous?
 Give it a try.
 Cautious?
 Follow along, and jump in when it looks ready for you.